akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2018

+- ### 30.01.2018
+  - I was at the field.
+So I don't have any time to code or do anything else.

 - ### 29.01.2018
   - Still playing with regular expressions.
   - I don't have time to code nowadays.
 I've been very busy in my daily job.